towolf/towolf.github.com/docs/PsychInitialize/PsychStartup.markdown

 This performs setup of Matlab or Octave at session startup for Psychtoolbox.

-On MS-Windows, it currently detects if the [GStreamer](/docs/GStreamer) SDK runtime is installed, as this is required for [Screen](/docs/Screen)\(\) multi-media functions to work.
+On MS-Windows, it currently detects if the [GStreamer](/docs/GStreamer) 1.4+ runtime is installed, as this is required for [Screen](/docs/Screen)\(\) multi-media functions to work.
 It performs [GStreamer](/docs/GStreamer) setup, or outputs a warning if the runtime is missing.